carljohan/html-presentation/slides.md

 <v-clicks>

-*  `<section>` should only be used if there isn't a more specific element to represent it
 *  Sections **should always have a heading** (`<h1>`-`<h6>` element), with very few exceptions.
 * If the contents represent useful tangential information that works alongside the main content, but is not directly part of it (like related links, or an author bio), use an `<aside>`.
 *	If you are only using the element as a styling wrapper, use a `<div>`.
 A rule of thumb is that a `<section>` should logically appear in the outline of a document.